Career transition: step-by-step

 How to succeed

-Second, emphasize your professional credentials as well as organizational, problem-solving, and leadership skills in the resume and at the job interview.
+Second, emphasize your professional credentials as well as organizational, problem-solving, and leadership skills in your resume and during the job interview.

 Career Development